 Statistics from public court records for informational purposes only.
 Not legal advice.
 Past outcomes do not predict future results.
 Consult a licensed attorney for guidance on your case.

-Shenandoah County has a 44.7% dismissal rate for Obstruction cases.
-Outcomes can vary significantly across Virginia courts.
-View our Obstruction overview page to compare dismissal rates, conviction rates, and case timelines across all jurisdictions.
+Shenandoah County has a 44.4% dismissal rate for Obstruction cases.
+Outcomes vary significantly across Virginia courts.
+View the Obstruction overview to compare dismissal rates, conviction rates, and case timelines across every jurisdiction.